Supporting Swiss polar Science

 - Strengthening Swiss polar science to address global challenges: The SPI supports and enables the performance of cutting-edge Swiss research that addresses key global challenges in polar regions and comparable extreme high-altitude environments;

-- Facilitating access to infrastructure and polar science initiatives: The SPI supports the Swiss polar science community in developing or accessing the necessary infrastructure as well as national and international initiatives;
+- Facilitating access to infrastructure and polar science initiatives: The SPI supports the Swiss polar science community in developing or accessing national and international initiatives and the necessary infrastructure;

 - Creating new synergies: In its actions, the SPI pays particular attention to linking science from different polar regions and comparable remote high-altitude environments;

-- Federating the Swiss polar science community: The work of SPI supports the synergies within the Swiss research community with a particular emphasis on interdisciplinary integration and the emergence of a young generation of scientists;
+- Federating the Swiss polar science community: The work of the SPI supports the synergies within the Swiss research community, with a particular emphasis on interdisciplinary integration and the emergence of a new generation of scientists;

 - Bringing polar science closer to the Swiss public: The SPI seeks to enhance the visibility and understanding of polar regions and related scientific questions within targeted audiences in Switzerland;

-- Innovative partnerships: The SPI helps position Switzerland as a key player in polar science through science-driven national and international collaborative initiatives and the provision of new opportunities to access or develop infrastructure.
+- Innovative partnerships: The SPI helps position Switzerland as a key player in polar science, through research-driven national and international collaborative initiatives and the provision of new opportunities to access or develop infrastructure.

 The Swiss Polar Institute (SPI) was founded by :